-Whenever possible please convert your documents to PDF before sending them.
+Whenever possible please convert your documents to PDF or CSV before sending them.

 We accept the following file formats:

 Files which may contain other file types such as zip archives or PDFs with attachments will only be accepted if all contained file types are also accepted.
-Example: A zip archive will be blocked if it includes a docx file.
+Example: A zip archive or PDF will be blocked if they contain a docx or xlsx file.

 The total size of an incoming email must not exceed 30 MB.
 Larger emails will be rejected by our server; the sender will be noticed.